Alqen/headless-vector-search/docs/alqen-wiki.md

     bundles, complementary products, or even potential threats from other competing products.

----
+### Storefront Tracker:

-**Storefront Tracker:** The Storefront Tracker tool allows sellers to monitor and analyze specific storefronts on major e-commerce platforms, starting with Amazon.
+The Storefront Tracker tool allows sellers to monitor and analyze specific storefronts on major e-commerce platforms, starting with Amazon.
 This feature is essential for keeping an eye on competitors, understanding their strategies, and being the first to know